ikesicle/Providirector/Malcrusted Key/README.md

 This mod is still ~~very~~ **HIGHLY** underdeveloped, and as such is pretty unbalanced, and is still missing a lot of monster icons and polish - **and is probably FILLED with bugs and compat issues with other mods**.
 I made this mainly as a joke after playing too much Battle Cats and Risk of Rain 2.

+The mod is server-side, which means that only the host of the game needs to have the mod installed and enabled.
+Other clients can even run vanilla and still play, provided that no content mods are enabled.

 If you have any suggestions or bug reports for the mod, visit the mod's Github page and create an issue!

 ## Controls